 Credit or Debit card

 Handling fees will be applied.
-If you only have a ticket number if you do not have a case number.
+Use your ticket number if you do not have a case number.

 Q: How do I admit responsibility with an explanation?